 Due to the tidal nature of the system, it is difficult to calculate an existing load for this system.
 For this reason, existing conditions are given as a concentration.
 The existing concentration is calculated as the concentration of FC bacteria at the 90th percentile based on the normal line fit to the monitoring data.
 The 90th percentile of the existing data is used to allow for the 10% exceedance outlined in the R. 61-68 and R. 61-47.
-The existing 90th %tile concentrations for impaired stations are shown in Table 7.
+The existing 90the %tile concentration for impaired station is shown in Table 7.